Sinyks/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 `--squash` works like this: once the build is completed, Docker will create a new image that loads the differences from each layer into a new single layer and reference all the parent's layer.
 It squashes them in only one.

-Propose a different approach to architecture our images to be able to reuse as much as possible what we have done.
+2. Propose a different approach to architecture our images to be able to reuse as much as possible what we have done.
 Your proposition should also try to avoid as much as possible repetitions between your images.

+**TODO**

 3. Provide the `/tmp/haproxy.cfg` file generated in the `ha` container after each step.
 Place the output into the `logs` folder like you already did for the Docker logs in the previous tasks.
 Three files are expected.